Loner1536/QualityOfLife/README.md

 ## Compatibility

-This mod is compatible with any game that works with MelonLoader.
-Ensure your game is updated to the latest patch for optimal performance.
+This mod is compatible with any version of Schedule I that is using Mono and MelonLoader, But I recommend your game is updated to the latest patch for optimal performance.

 ## Credits